Generic selectors

 The trust supports horticulture for public benefit, mostly in the UK, through the provision of grants.
 Grants are typically given for projects such as garden creation, development and restoration, plant study trips, publications and horticultural research and conservation

-The Grocers Charitable Trust – one-off grants up to £5,000 – opens on 1 March, closes on 1 September
+The Grocers Charitable Trust – one-off grants up to £5,000 – Deadline 1 September

 The Grocers’ Charity distributes around £1 million each year to UK-registered charities through one-off grants of up to £5,000.
 Priority areas include poverty, disability, older people, health, the military, heritage and the arts, the environment, and young people.
 Applications are accepted via the charity’s online form only.
 Those unable to apply online due to an impairment are encouraged to make contact before submitting anything by post.